 Fees for Services Provided to Joint Ventures.
-NTIC provides certain services to its joint ventures including consulting, legal, travel, insurance, technical and marketing services.
+NTIC provides certain services to its joint ventures, including consulting, legal, travel, insurance, technical, and marketing services based on licensing or other agreements with its joint ventures.
 NTIC receives fees for these services it provides to its joint ventures based primarily on the net sales by NTIC's joint ventures, the latter of which are not included in NTIC's net sales reflected on NTIC's consolidated statements of operations.
 The fees for services received by NTIC from its joint ventures are generally determined based on either a flat fee or a percentage of net sales by NTIC's joint ventures depending on local laws and tax regulations.
 With respect to EXCOR, NTIC receives an agreed upon fixed quarterly fee for such services.
-NTIC records revenue related to fees for services provided to joint ventures when earned, amounts are determinable, and collectability is reasonably assured.
-Under NTIC's agreements with its joint ventures in which the fees for services is described, fees are earned when the joint venture recognizes the revenue.
+Under NTIC's agreements with its joint ventures in which the fees for services is described, amounts are earned when product is shipped from joint venture facilities, at which point a sale is deemed to have occurred and results in obligation of the joint venture to pay the royalty and recognition of the fee by the Company.

 Selling Expenses.
-Selling expenses consist primarily of sales commissions and support costs for NTIC's direct sale and distribution system, and marketing costs.
+Selling expenses consist primarily of sales commissions and support costs for NTIC's direct sale and distribution system and marketing costs.

 General and Administrative Expenses.
-General and administrative expenses consist primarily of salaries and benefits, and other costs for NTIC's executives, accounting, stock-based compensation, finance, legal, information technology and human resources functions.
+General and administrative expenses consist primarily of salaries and benefits and other costs for NTIC's executives, accounting, stock-based compensation, finance, legal, information technology, and human resources functions.

 Research and Development Expenses.
-Research and development expenses include costs associated with the design, development, market analysis, lab testing and field trials and enhancements of NTIC's products and services.
+Research and development expenses include costs associated with the design, development, market analysis, lab testing, and field trials and enhancements of NTIC's products and services.
 NTIC expenses all costs related to product research and development as incurred.
 Research and development expenses reflect the net amount after being reduced by reimbursements related to certain research and development contracts.
 With respect to such research and development contracts, NTIC accrues proceeds received under the contracts and offsets research and development expenses incurred in equal installments over the timelines associated with completion of the contracts' specific objectives and milestones.